iMeshAcademy/flu-tur/README.md

 Example - Saving data to DB.
 Here UI can just call save and wait for store update notification.

->UI may display a progress indicator and block user from performing any operation until it receives notification from store.

-UI can relay on this store notifcation to update its inner state or perform additional rendering logi.

 ```Dart
 InventoryModel m = new InventoryModel();
 m.save();
 ```

+>UI may display a progress indicator and block user from performing any operation until it receives notification from store.

+UI can relay on this store notifcation to update its inner state or perform additional rendering logic.